razorsyntax/HAL9000/README.md

 [![solarized dualmode](https://nodepirate-razorium.rhcloud.com/images/halpng.png)](#)

-### An easy to use JavaScript-based Neural Network for simple classification.
+### An easy to use JavaScript-based Recurrent Neural Network for simple classification.

 You can train your network and then transfer the learned results!